 \subsection{An outline of the paper}

 The structure of the rest of this paper is as follows.
-In Section \ref{sec-variation}, we derive the hydrodynamics of liquid crystal elastomers \eqref{PHLC} by the energetic variational approach, and obtain the reformulated system \eqref{EL-elas-1} by introducing new variables.
+In Section \ref{sec-variation}, we derive the hydrodynamics of liquid crystal elastomers \eqref{PHLC} by the energetic variational approach.
+In Section \ref{sec-3} we reformulate the system \eqref{ori_sys} by introducing new variables.
 Then we introduce the vector fields as well as define the Klainerman energy norms and weighted $L^2$ norms.
 As preparations, in Section \ref{sec-dec} we show some weighted estimates and decay estimates.
 Then, in Section \ref{sec-L2}, we control the higher and lower order weighted $L^2$ norms by $E_N$ and $E_{N-2}$.

 Section \ref{sec-HighEnergy} and \ref{sec-LowEnergy} are devoted to the proof of the high-order energy estimate and low-order energy estimate, respectively.
 Here we shall use the estimates established in above sections and the cancellation structures of system.
-Finally, in Section \ref{sec-2.3}, we prove the main theorems by Proposition \ref{Prop_va} and \ref{LE-prop}.
+Finally, in Section \ref{sec-2.3}, we prove the main Theorem \ref{Ori_thm} by Proposition \ref{Prop_va} and \ref{LE-prop}.
 And hence the main Theorem \ref{Ori_thm0} is obtained by recovering map $d$ from angles $\phi$.